Zerthick/CommandCore/README.md

 CommandCore is a library plugin which allows scripts written in [CommandSkript](https://github.com/Zerthick/CommandSkript) to be executed within a Minecraft Server Environment.

+In order for scripts to be utilized they sould be located within the `~/config/commandcore` directory or in a sub-directory contained within it.

 ## Commands:

  * `/cktest <expression>` - Evaluates `expression` and prints the result, useful for debugging scripts